 - Medical

 - Dental

 - Vision

 - Group Legal

 - Group Personal Excess Liability Plan

 - Basic Life Insurance (fully paid by JPMC)

 - Supplemental Term Life Insurance

 - Accidental Death and Dismemberment Insurance

-- You can also continue participation in the Health & Wellness Centers Plan.

 You'll be eligible to continue these benefit plans at active employee rates for the first 24 months after going on approved LTD (that is, 30 months from the date of disability).
 The premiums will be converted to a monthly rate, and you will be required to pay for this coverage monthly on an after-tax basis.
 You will pay for this coverage on a direct-bill basis with JPMorgan Chase's administrator.